ExPlanetology/aragog/docs/about.rst

 If you use *Aragog* please cite :cite:t:`BSW18`:

 * D.J.
 Bower, P. Sanan, and A.S.
-Wolf (2018).
-Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets.
-Physics of the Earth and Planetary Interiors, 274:49-62, doi: https://doi.org/10.1016/j.pepi.2017.11.004.
+Wolf (2018), Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets, Physics of the Earth and Planetary Interiors, 274, 49-62, doi: https://doi.org/10.1016/j.pepi.2017.11.004.

 Open access versions of the publication are available: